AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-to-objects-and-areas-by-license-type.md

 >[!NOTE]
 >
 >Users with a Review license or a Request license has limited sharing capabilities.
-For more information, see [Adobe Workfront licenses overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).
+For more information, see [Adobe Workfront licenses overview](/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/licenses-overview.md) or [Adobe Workfront legacy licenses overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).
 >
 >External users cannot search for items in Workfront.
 They can view documents and calendars that are specifically shared with them.
 They can also see the users that share items with them.

-You can find detailed information about what the access levels allow for each object and area in the following articles:
+You can find detailed information about what the legacy access levels allow for each object and area in the following articles:

 * [Grant access to projects](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-projects.md)
 * [Grant access to tasks](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-tasks.md)